 A mile and a half south of Traverse Des Sioux, the small town of St. Peter was steadily growing.
 In the fall of 1856, Rev. Aaron H. Kerr came up from Iowa and preached during the winter of 1856-1857 in the Winslow hotel.
 In the spring, his family arrived and he then held services in their home, and later, in a store.

 On October 25, 1857, Rev. Kerr organized “The First Presbyterian Church of St. Peter” with 12 members.
 By 1859, a stone building, 26′ x 63′ was completed, at a cost of $6,000.
 The first level was a dry goods store with the worship hall above.
 Donations were received and by 1860, the church was debt free.

 Turmoil struck the two communities in 1862.
-The men were leaving to go to the Civil War and then, in August of that year, during the Indian Uprising, refugees flooded into St. Peter.
+The men were leaving to go to the Civil War and then, in August of that year, during the U.S.-Dakota War, refugees flooded into St. Peter.
 Many of the residents of Traverse Des Sioux left their homes to live in St. Peter.

 On July 25, 1869, the two congregations voted to join together and become “Union Presbyterian Church of St. Peter.”The combined membership was 99, and it was decided that the place of worship would be St. Peter.
 The following year a lot was acquired and in 1871, the present stone structure was built at a cost of $15,000, and the bell from Traverse Des Sioux was installed in the belfry.

 During the 1940′s the men of the church excavated the basement by hand and the large Congregation Room and Kitchen were finished.
 The windows are the original stained glass.
 The original pews were replaced with new pews in 1955.
 The large room behind the sanctuary was remodeled in 1974 and named “The Traverse Des Sioux Room.”
 In 1983, a new Hendrickson Pipe Organ was installed.